5.5 Lab 2 Experiments

 See section 5.6 Helpful Circuit Analysis of this ebook for important supporting information about these lab exercises.
 Hands-on lab demos follow each circuit assignment.

 2.2 Build the following circuit which creates a detectable infra-red light beam.
 Detected IR light is indicated with a voltage reading on the multimeter.
-(Note: The schematic and hands-on videos shown below assume you only have a single 6V battery pack to work with, and therefore the + and – voltage rails of the breadboard on the left are extended to power the breadboard on the right.
-If you prefer, you can power each breadboard separately since your Fall 2022 kit has two 6V battery packs.
-Another option is to power one of the breadboards using the USB-to-alligator-clip-leads in your kit.
-Plug one end into either your laptop’s USB slot or any USB power supply (such as your phone charger) and the alligator clips will give you a 5V power supply.
-Either of these options will allow you to “untether” the two breadboards, so that they are physically and electrically isolated from one other.)
+(Note: The schematic and hands-on videos shown below use a single 6V battery pack, and therefore the + and – voltage rails of the breadboard on the left are extended to power the breadboard on the right.

-2.4 Build the following emitter-follower circuit that controls the speed of your motor based on the light intensity shining on the CDS cell.
-Use the TIP31C TIP120 power transistor from exercise 2.3.
-First use an unloaded motor; then connect this circuit to the drive motor of your car if you have it.
-You should be able to vary the speed of the car by changing light intensity on the CDS cell.
-(If you don’t have your car chassis yet, skip the second part of this exercise.)
+2.4 Build the following emitter-follower circuit that controls the speed of your one of your car motors based on the light intensity shining on the CDS cell.
+Use the TIP120 power transistor from exercise 2.3.
+Your car should spin on the ground at a speed that depends on the light shining on the CDS cell.
+(The lower node of the 10K resistor should be ground.)

 License